We serve Northern VA. & offer Private Training as well as small Group Classes.

 Rudy’s Friends has enjoyed volunteering with Canine Companions for Independence and provides training in the N VA area.
 This service dog group generously gives their highly trained dogs free of charge to people with disabilities.
 This is Jane working with 2 month old Bishop.

 Lee-Ann has been with Rudy’s Friends since January 2008.
-She has taught classes for us in Arlington and is now enjoying the pups at Pro Feed in Vienna.
+She has taught classes for us in Arlington, Bailey’s Crossroads, Fairfax and Vienna.
 Lee-Ann went from a very easy friendly dog, Jack, to a difficult rescue named Smokey.
 He is a reactive shepherd mix but Lee-Ann has done wonders with her boy.
 She often uses the focus command to distract Smokey from other dogs.
 Smokey is not quite ready to be calm in a group of dogs but this picture is a great example of the focus command.
 It just says pay attention to me.

 Kim has always loved dogs and grew up with them in her home.
 She began to learn about positive training methods back in 2013 as a way to manage having three dogs.
 Although she only has two dogs now, her interest in dog training has evolved and is now, with the help of Rudy’s Friends, a professional pursuit.
 We are very proud of Jewels, Kim’s husky mix, who has earned AKC’s Canine Good Citizen award.